karllhughes/learn/_posts/2020-11-30-software-development.md

 ---
 layout: post
 title: The Best Software Development Blogs
+description: If you're looking for resources to help you advance your career as a software developer, you've come to the right place.
+In this guide, we've highlighted the 30 best software development blogs.
+categories: technical-blogs
 author: piero
 date: 2020-11-30
-description: "If you're looking for resources to help you advance your career as a software developer, you've come to the right place.
-In this guide, we've highlighted the 30 best software development blogs."
-categories: technical-blogs
-img: /assets/posts/software-development.png
+img: /assets/posts/programmer.png
 ---

 Practicing a few key disciplines goes a long way toward building a successful career as a developer.
 Staying up to date with the latest coding trends is definitely one of them.
 And that’s where software development blogs and communities come in handy.